itchylol742/FimarchiveSearchGUI/README.md

 Download FimarchiveSearchGUI.jar and settings.txt

-Download Fimarchive (5.5 GB zip file)
+Download Fimarchive (the 5.5 GB file)

-Extract index.json (750 MB json file) from the zip file
+Extract index.json from Fimarchive (approximately 750 MB json file)

-Put those three files in the same folder
+Put them all in the same folder and run FimarchiveSearchGUI.jar

-Run FimarchiveSearchGUI.jar
+Follow the built-in instructions in the text box

 ## To compile and run in Eclipse IDE